vmware-archive/pop/doc/source/topics/learning.rst

 to be bad.

-But as complexity grows, we can't have our clean small applications, they grow with lives of thier own into sprawling and often unmaintainable codebases.
+But as complexity grows, we can't have our clean small applications, they grow with lives of their own into sprawling and often unmaintainable codebases.

 So in POP we break apart code differently, instead of encapsulating code in classes and instances, we encapsulate functionality inside of plugin subsystems, or Subs.